-Boston Strategies International assists private equity firms and other investors in evaluating the cost, benefit, financial and economic impact, and feasibility of e-mobility and clean energy ventures.
+BSI assists private equity firms and other investors in optimizing the supply chains of their portfolio companies.
 We often deal with investment interests such as:

 PROJECT COST BASELINING